-- A. Investment Pool Strategy The City's investment pool is an aggregation of the majority of City funds which includes tax receipts, enterprise fund revenues, fine and fee revenues, as well as some, but not necessarily all, bond proceeds, grants, gifts and endowments.
+- A. Investment Pool Strategy The City's Investment Pool is an aggregation of the majority of City funds which includes tax receipts, enterprise fund revenues, fine and fee revenues, reserve funds for outstanding utility system revenue bonds, as well as some, but not necessarily all, bond proceeds, grants, gifts and endowments.
 This portfolio is maintained to meet anticipated daily cash needs for the City's operations, capital projects and debt service.
-In order to ensure the ability of the City to meet obligations and to minimize potential liquidation losses, the dollar-weighted average stated maturity of the investment pool shall not exceed 2 years or 730 days.
+In order to ensure the ability of the City to meet obligations and to minimize potential liquidation losses, the dollar-weighted average stated maturity of the investment pool shall not exceed 1.5 years or 550 days.
 The objectives of this portfolio are to: - 1.
-Ensure safety of principal by investing in only high-quality securities for which a strong secondary market exists. - 2.
+Ensure safety of principal by investing in only high quality securities for which a strong secondary market exists. - 2.
 Ensure that anticipated cash flow needs are matched with adequate investment liquidity. - 3.
 Limit market and credit risk through diversification. - 4.
-Maximize portfolio yield commensurate with the objectives and restrictions set forth in this Policy by actively deployingemploying cash into interest-earning investments and managing the portfolio with the intent to meet or exceed the Constant maturity Treasury (CMT) index, with the most comparable maturity as found in the Federal Reserve Statistical Release H.15. - B. Bond Funds Strategy Occasionally, separate non-pooled portfolios are established with the proceeds from bond sales in order to maximize earnings within the constraints of arbitrage regulations.
+Attain the best feasible yield commensurate with the objectives and restrictions set forth in this Policy by actively managing the portfolio to meet or exceed the twelve month moving average yield on a one year U.S. Treasury bill as derived from the Federal Reserve Statistical Release H.15 for constant maturities. - B. Bond Funds Strategy Occasionally, separate non-pooled portfolios are established with the proceeds from bond sales in order to maximize earnings within the constraints of arbitrage regulations.
 The objectives of the portfolios are to: - 1.
-Ensure safety of principal by investing in only high-quality securities for which a strong secondary market exists. - 2.
+Ensure safety of principal by investing in only high quality securities for which a strong secondary market exists. - 2.
 Ensure that anticipated cash flow needs are matched with adequate investment liquidity. - 3.
 Limit market and credit risk through diversification. - 4.
 Attain the best feasible yield commensurate with the objectives and restrictions set forth in this Policy and the bond ordinance by actively managing the portfolio to meet or exceed the bond yield. - C. Endowment Fund Strategy Funds received as gifts to the City with instructions that the income generated by the investment of said funds be used for specified purposes are invested as separate non-pooled portfolios in order to maximize return.
-The objectives of the portfolios are to:
+The objectives of the portfolios are to: - 1.
+Ensure safety of principal by investing in only high quality securities for which a strong secondary market exists. - 2.
+Ensure that anticipated cash flow needs are matched with adequate investment liquidity.